YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 - With the HELPERS qualifier specified but neither m nor n specified, YottaDB starts the default number of helper processes with the default proportion of roles.
 The default number of aggregate helper processes is 8, of which 5 are reader helpers and 3 writers.
 - With only m specified, helper processes are started of which floor(5*m/8) processes are reader helpers.
 - With both m and n specified, YottaDB starts m helper processes of which n are reader helpers and m-n are writers.
 If m<n, mupip starts m readers, effectively reducing n to m and starting no writers.
-- YottaDB reports helper processes (for example, by the ps command and in /proc/<pid>/cmdline on platforms that implement a /proc filesystem) as mupip replicate -updhelper -reader and mupip replicate -updhelper -writer.
+- YottaDB reports helper processes (for example, by the :code:`ps` command and in :code:`/proc/<pid>/cmdline`) as :code:`mupip replicate -updhelper -reader` and :code:`mupip replicate -updhelper -writer`.

 Example: